 - No security probes - Very easy.
 Just don’t use them.

 - Throttle traffic per host - Limit the number of packets sent to each node.
 A good starting point is 40 packets per second.
 The best scanners keep overall scan times short by sending all traffic round-robin on the network when the threshold is reached.

-- Probe for snowflakes - Detect snowflake devices before running a full port scan and adapt the scan for the particular model.
+- Probe for fragile devices - Detect fragile devices before running a full port scan and adapt the scan for the particular model.